Charlie Blackmon Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- Strahm makes the start for the Phillies, his fourth of the season.
-He is 1-1 with a 2.13 ERA and 16 strikeouts through 12 2/3 innings pitched.
+- Nola (1-2) takes the mound for the Phillies in his fifth start of the season.
+He has a 5.91 ERA in 21 1/3 innings pitched, with 19 strikeouts.

-- In his most recent time out on Saturday against the Cincinnati Reds, the left-hander went 2 2/3 innings, allowing three earned runs while surrendering two hits.
+- His last appearance came on Sunday against the Cincinnati Reds, when the right-hander threw six innings, surrendering two earned runs while allowing five hits.

-- The 31-year-old has amassed a 2.13 ERA and 11.4 strikeouts per nine innings across four games this season, while allowing a batting average of .156 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.